6-12 Mathematics Grading Policy

 All term grades are broken down by the same percentage.
 Homework is worth 15% and Assessments are worth 85%.
 For AP courses, homework is worth 5% and assessments are worth 95%.
 Homework can sometimes include in-class activities and the assessment category can include quizzes, activities, tests, and projects.

 Homework is graded on effort and worth a total of 15% of a student's term grade (5% for AP courses).
-Teachers set the expectation for format and quality of homework within their course expectation sheets at the beginning of the school year, but overall the expectation is that students show their work and attempt every problem in order to receive full credit on a homework assignment.
+Teachers set the expectation for format and quality of homework within their course expectation sheets at the beginning of the school year, but overall the expectation is that students show their work when needed and attempt every problem in order to receive full credit on a homework assignment.

 The assessment category constitutes 85% of a student's overall term grade and can include different assignments ranging from quizzes, chapter tests, larger unit tests, in-class activities and alternative performance assessments (95% for AP courses).
 The variety of assessments ranges based on the nature of the course curriculum and the learning objectives for the course as determined by the Common Core Frameworks.
 Not all assessments are weighted equally, but instead weighted with respect to the amount of material covered or the type of the assignment.